kessler-frost/scatter/README.md

 NOTE: This project is currently under heavy development and should be considered pre-alpha

-Redis backed live-reloadable function management in Python.
+Live-reloadable function management in Python.
-Edit remote functions in real-time.
+Edit remote functions with no downtime.

 ## Features